 Integrating Your Duties for Maximum Impact

-Stepping into a leadership role often feels like juggling a dozen spinning plates.
-The core duties of a team leader range from big‑picture goal setting to the detailed work of resource management and the delicate art of conflict resolution.
+Stepping into a leadership role often feels like being handed a dozen spinning plates.
+As we've seen, the core duties of a team leader range from big-picture goal setting to the detailed work of resource management and the delicate art of conflict resolution.
 It’s a role that demands versatility, emotional intelligence, and a real commitment to the success of others.
-The true mark of an effective leader isn’t just knowing these duties; it’s understanding how they all connect and reinforce one another.
+But the true mark of an effective leader isn't just knowing these duties; it's understanding how they all connect and reinforce one another.

 From Checklist to Cohesive Practice